 TERASAWA GENSAI (寺沢玄斎): he's the boss of the rōnin group in the snow country.
 He plans to manipulate Shizune to have the population fight a battle against the castle samurais, so he can have a battlefield to enjoy on.
 And he succeeds.
 After the battle, he rushes to the border to have the cannons ready so he can fire them at Tenkai and his priest soldiers, but at least this plan is put to an and by Azumi, who kills him just in time.

 TERUTOMO (輝友): the feudal Lord of the snow country.

 TOBIZARU (飛猿): Inoue's personal ninja.
 He follows Azumi with his great sense of smell but loses her.
-Some time later he witness the duel between Bijomaru and Hyuuga and mercifully kills the latter after Bijomaru deeply wound him and plans to have some nasty fun with him.
+Some time later he witnesses the duel between Bijomaru and Hyuuga and mercifully kills the latter after Bijomaru deeply wounds him and plans to have some nasty fun with him.

 TOKUGAWA FACTION/SIDE: it included all the vassals, retainers and supporters of the Tokugawa clan.

 TOKUGAWA HIDETADA (徳川秀忠 May 2, 1579 – March 14, 1632) was the second shogun of the Tokugawa dynasty, who ruled from 1605 until his abdication in 1623.
 He was the third son of Tokugawa Ieyasu, the first shōgun of the Tokugawa shogunate.
 See wikipedia for more information.